 Hanging Mesh Produce Bag Sewing Tutorial

-The first step is to cut your materials to size.
+The first step on this hanging mesh produce bag sewing tutorial is to cut your materials to size.
 Decide if you are making a small, medium or large hanging mesh produce bag.
 Then make the cuts as outlined below.

 Mesh: 18″ x 6″